javiercejudo/heroku-static-setup/README.md

 ## Usage

-For the simplest setup, you will need a Heroku account and Dropbox.
+For the simplest setup, you will need accounts in [Heroku](https://www.heroku.com/) and [Dropbox](https://www.dropbox.com/).
 To deploy your static site, simply follow the instructions below:

 - Login to Heroku and create a new app.